Manhhao/backfill-anki-yomitan/README.md

 Changes can be undone with `Edit -> Undo` or with `CTRL + Z`.

 ## Presets
-You can backfill multiple fields using a .json preset.
+You can backfill multiple fields using a `.json` preset.
 Presets are stored in the `user_files` folder in the addon directory.
-An example can be found [here](https://github.com/Manhhao/backfill-anki-yomitan/tree/main/user_files/lapis.json).
+An example for [Lapis](https://github.com/donkuri/lapis?tab=readme-ov-file#how-to-use-lapis) is included and can be found [here](https://github.com/Manhhao/backfill-anki-yomitan/tree/main/user_files/lapis.json).

 Format:
 ```
 {
     "targets": {
         "FieldName": {
-            "handlebar": "handlebar",
+            "handlebar": "{handlebar}",
-            "replace": "true"
+            "replace": true
         },
         "FieldName2": {
-            "handlebar": "handlebar2,handlebar3",
+            "handlebar": "{handlebar2},{handlebar3}",
-            "replace": "false"
+            "replace": false
         },
         ...
     }
 }
 ```
 `handlebar` and `replace` behave identically to above.

+Make sure every handlebar in the preset is a valid handlebar in Yomitan.
+Otherwise backfilling will fail, because all handlebars are requested in a single API call.
+For the included `Lapis` preset, this means adjusting the `MainDefinition` handlebar to the one matching your preferred dictionary.

 ## Config